 Accident Reports are not just a legal requirement.
 Accident reports help the staff analyse what went wrong in a ride.
 This is part of our Duty of Care.
 We do look at the reports, which fortunately is not very many, monthly to see what work needs to be done with each animal.

 Sometimes the accident is just a fluke thing – a bird flew out of a bush and spooked the horse; sometimes it is an educational thing – the horse refused a jump because it didn’t understand it; sometimes it is a behavioural issue – the horse bolted after a jump; sometimes it is a health-related issue – tack not fitting, undetected lameness, teeth, field injury, it’s a long list.
 When we have looked at the possible causes, we discuss how it will be dealt with.
 This will make the horse safe for the next time a client works with it.
-It is vital that
+It is vital that we document what happened and the possible injuries because what doesn’t hurt from a fall now, will hurt in 24 hours.
+It also means that the fall and any subsequent injuries appear on the rider’s file so that a teacher will know how to deal with both the physical and mental fears.

 All of us at Stoke Lane Stables become upset when the rider or the teacher has an incident with a horse.
 We feel personal responsibility for the situation that has put an individual on the ground because we want each person to enjoy a safe and happy experience that develops them.
 There is not an accident that should not be reported.
 It is hard to get young people to report an accident because they are embarrassed or shrug it off, but this is a mistake.
 We cannot fix issues if we don’t know they are happening.
 Also, instructors cannot physically oversee each client, volunteer and helper personally the whole time they are here.
 We watch constantly, but we will miss things when other situations are brought to our attention.
 Staff, volunteers and handers have been told to report all accidents and incidents.